 - Determine your fundraising policy/strategy.
 Each church has different processes and philosophies for fundraising.
 Make sure that you understand your church’s.
 For trips that I have done, I encourage people to write letters to people they love and support them.
 There are always people willing to support.
 In my experience, this is much more fruitful (and meaningful) than garage sales and car washes.

-Nine months – one year out
+Nine months – one year out from your group mission trip

 - Promote your trip.
 Whatever means are available in your church, use them to target the population that would be best suited for the trip.